claucece/Anonymous-Credentials-Meeting/meeting-2020.md

 In practice:

 * They want to rate limit users.
-This is about metadata, and can be done based on IPs, ...
+This is about metadata, and can be done based on IPs...
-* One option is to use a risk score, so no Private identifiable information is leaked.
+* One option is to use a risk score, so no private identifiable information is leaked.

 Security issues

 * Can we really provide this service without keeping metadata?
-* There are various classes of users, and we would reject PP for certain classes of users
+* There are various classes of users, and we would reject Privacy Pass for certain classes of users
 * Segment blinded redemption to enforce security guarantee.
 This is a trade off with privacy offered by the blinded tokens